 Industry events or conferences you attend

 Another way to show you’re someone to be reckoned with is to interview industry influencers, and feature it on your Instagram.
-In the caption, you can brag about them, like the above post does.
+Not only will this show that you’re active within your own industry, but it will help you start building connections with people who are already making a splash.

-Has a client or mentee said something sweet about you?!
+Has a client, colleague, or mentee said something sweet about you?!
 Share it with the world!
 You could even screenshot text messages or emails you receive.

 What to post to showcase your passion(s)